-Fort Bend County Sheriff's Office currently responds to between 90 and 110 incidents per month in which weapons are involved and/or collaboration with local or regional partners is necessary to achieve an outcome to a threat situation or risk posed by the actions of dangerous and armed individuals.
-While the largest segment of the population to benefit from this project involves community members, body armor is requested to protect first responders and investigative personnel from harm at the hands of all individuals and groups that seek to injure or incapacitate law enforcement personnel.
-The agencies to benefit from the project include the surrounding Sheriff and constable agencies of the following counties: Waller, Harris, Brazoria, and Wharton.
-Nearby municipalities will also directly benefit by collaborative and multi-jurisdictional initiatives by Fort Bend County Sheriff's deputies who will be protected as they engage in partnership efforts.
+Fort Bend County Sheriff's Office and our Specialized Teams regularly work in collaboration with local, regional, and federal partners to achieve an outcome to a threat situation or risk posed by the actions of dangerous or armed individuals, including burglary crews and drug traffickers, individuals engaged in criminal activities or fleeing crimes, and fugitives with outstanding warrants.
+FBCSO's Criminal Investigations Division, Warrants Division, Gang Unit, and Patrol Unit all can potentially benefit from this project.
+For example, the ability for CID and FBC Narcotics Task Force to function at a higher, more efficient level relieves the burden from other units, such as Patrol, which is already understaffed and overtasked.
+Fort Bend County Sheriff's Office regularly responds to incidents in which weapons are involved and/or collaboration with local or regional partners is necessary to achieve an outcome to a threat situation or risk posed by the actions of dangerous and armed individuals.
+As stated elsewhere in this application, our Special Operations Team and CID regularly conduct operations in which the suspects are armed, often with riflecaliber weapons.
+While the largest segment of the population to benefit from this project involves community members, body armor is requested to protect investigative personnel from harm at the hands of all individuals and groups that seek to injure or incapacitate law enforcement personnel.
+The agencies to benefit from the project include the surrounding Sheriff and Constable agencies of the following counties: Waller, Harris, Brazoria, and Wharton.
+Nearby municipalities will also directly benefit by collaborative and multi-jurisdictional initiatives by Fort Bend County Sheriff's field personnel who will be protected as they engage in partnership efforts.
 The municipalities include but are not limited to: Arcola, Fulshear, Katy, Meadows Place, Missouri City, Needville, Richmond, Rosenberg, Stafford and Sugar Land.